xoxzo/blog.xoxzo.com/content/Events/ConnecTechAsia-2019-en.md

 ### AI-data recipe

-Visionary Address: The AI-Data Recipe – The Catalyst for Personalised Immersive Experience Dr Keeratpal Singh, Chief Data Scientist, Axiata
+Visionary Address: The AI-Data Recipe â€“ The Catalyst for Personalised Immersive Experience Dr Keeratpal Singh, Chief Data Scientist, Axiata

 Dr Keeratpal Singh talked about how AI and data could be used to achieve personal IoT over the mobile device for every user.
 The process usually starts with identifying persona, and Big data, analyzing fb communication, influencers.